encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 ### Estimated Time and Storage Consumption
 RAM requirements see above under Basic Requirements.
-Our small LAN benchmarks run in approx 1 hour and the small WAN benchmarks in approx TODO TIME.
+Our small LAN benchmarks run in approx 1 hour and the small WAN benchmarks in approx 40 minutes.
 Disk space beyond for installing the Docker image is negligible.

 ## Environment